Inground Vinyl Pool Liner Thickness: Basics, Costs, and Options

 At River Pools, we specialize in manufacturing fiberglass pools, and we also know a lot about other inground pool types.
 If you're interested in a vinyl liner swimming pool for your home, we want to share some key information on the thickness of the liner to help you make the best choices while buying your pool.

-To start, vinyl liners for pools are usually 20, 27, 28, or 30 mils thick.
+To start, vinyl pool liners are usually 20, 27, 28, or 30 mils thick.
 The decision on whether or not to upgrade the thickness is yours—but keep in mind that this detail that will be with you for 5-9 years.

 What you’ll want to know: